18 Common Signs Of Social Anxiety Disorder

 Sweating

-Many people also sweat when they are anxious.
+Many people also sweat when they are anxious, which is a direct physiological effect of anxiety.
 Sweating in a social situation can make you even more self-conscious and make your social anxiety even worse.

 Nausea

-Many people also feel nauseous when they are anxious.
-As your body tenses and becomes stressed from the social anxiety, your body produces additional cortisol, which can affect your digestion and might result in nausea.
+Many people also experience nausea as one of the physiological effects of anxiety.
+As your body tenses and becomes stressed from social anxiety, your body produces additional cortisol, which can affect your digestion and might result in feeling nauseous.

 If you get severe social anxiety, you may find that you are short of breath.
+Shortness of breath can sometimes escalate into a panic attack, in which an individual fears an imminent disaster or losing control even when there is no real danger.
 You may feel that it is difficult to breathe, or you may find yourself breathing rapidly.
 If you experience this physical symptom of social anxiety, try to make a conscious effort to slow and control your breathing.

-Dizziness or lightheadedness can also occur when you are in social situations if you have social anxiety.
-If this happens to you, try to sit down until you start to feel steady again, before trying to continue.
+Dizziness or lightheadedness can also occur in social situations if you have social anxiety.
+If this happens to you, try to sit down until you start to feel steady again before continuing.

 Avoidance